Los Angeles Child Custody Lawyer

 These evaluations are thorough, often involving psychological assessments and detailed interviews with family members, to ensure that the child's environment is safe and nurturing.

-How Does Moving Out of State Affect Child Custody?
+How Does Moving Out Of State Affect Child Custody?

 The parent with physical custody can legally move out of state with the child as long as the change does not negatively affect the child’s best interests.
 Under California law, if the parent plans to move away with the child for more than 30 days, they must provide written notice at least 45 days before the intended move so that the parents can come up with a new custody or visitation agreement.